-Statement of consideration of employment conditions elsewhere in the foundation trust

-The trust, through the nomination and remuneration committee, takes into account the annual pay awards for all staff in determining pay increases for senior managers and directors.
-Pay at senior levels has not been increased for the last three years during which time increases for staff on Agenda for Change terms and conditions, and other staff subject to national bargaining, have averaged 1% each year.
+Statement of consideration of employment conditions elsewhere in the foundation trust staff on Agenda for Change terms and conditions, and other staff subject to national bargaining, have averaged 1% each year.
 In 2015/16, the nomination and remuneration committee approved an increase of 1% to the pay of three members of the executive team.
 The committee took account of the pay of other members of the team but decided that no further increases were necessary as a number of the directors of the trust had been appointed recently.